Glossary

 • Security Assertion Markup Language (SAML) is an open standard that allows identity providers (IdP) to pass authorization credentials to service providers (SP).
 SAML transactions use Extensible Markup Language (XML) for standardized communications between the identity provider and service providers.
 SAML is the link between the authentication of a user’s identity and the authorization to use a service.

-• Any transaction that has explicitly been Saved by the user.
-When a user resumes a Saved transaction, it can move to Completed status if the user submits the form.
-Or it can move to Abandoned status if the user abandons the application.
+• Any transaction that has explicitly been saved by the user.
+When a user resumes a saved transaction, it can move to the completed status, if the user submits the form.
+Or it can move to abandoned status, if the user abandons the application.

 • Source Code Control System (SCCS) is a version control system designed to track changes in source code and other text files during the development of a piece of software.
 This allows the user to retrieve any of the previous versions of the original source code and the changes which are stored.